teambit/docs/docs/testing-components.md

 ## Adding test/spec files to your components

-We mark component's test files by using the `--tests` option for `bit add`:
+We mark components' test files by using the `--tests` option with `bit add`:

 ```shell
 bit add src/foo.js --tests test/foo-test.js